 And author and psychic actress Noreen Renier is the same woman who the federal judge on March 21, 2011 found was not a credible witness.
 And that she misled his court.

 Found not credible by a federal court in 2011.
 And found by critics as not credible as a factual author.
 A woman who promotes rather than ends distorted and deceptive claims across the media, on Facebook and YouTube, and in her own public comments.
-Noreen Renier is simply not credible as a person much less as a paranormal reader of events.
+Noreen Renier is simply not credible as a person much less as a "practical psychic."

 Copyright© 2013 Gargantua & Pantagruel Inquiry Institute.
 The G&P Inquiry Institute is not responsible for statements made by paranormal claimants and psychic practitioners, nor uncorrected media materials which quote or cite a paranormal practitioner, medium, psychic, or alleged paranormal person or a person claiming paranormal abilities.
 Key writers and interviewers for this report include Paul Hanson / Anne Star/ David Merrell / GP Inquiry Group members / WSA Public Policy staff.
 We will make any corrections or changes necessary should they be brought to our attention.